PaulTreanor/TinyCalendar/README.md

 # TinyCalendar
 TinyCalendar is a browser extension that lets you quickly search for and open dates in Google Calendar.

-I often need to check what day of the week a specific date in the future is, or see what date Friday in 2 weeks is.
-Google Calendar is very awkward and clunky for this quick little use case, but I still like Google Calendar as a source of truth for all my times and dates, so I made an
+I sometimes need to check what day of the week a specific future date is, or see what date Friday in 2 weeks is.
+Google Calendar is awkward and clumsy to use so I built TinyCalendar.
+If you click on a date it opens that week up on Google Calendar.

+I was inspired by the simplicity of [MenuBar Calendar](https://sindresorhus.com/menu-bar-calendar).

 The extension is built using the [Plasmo React browser extension framework](https://github.com/PlasmoHQ/plasmo).
 ### Running the extension locally